NethServer/docs/administrator-manual/en/firewall.rst

 * :dfn:`Blocked`: all traffic from green to red network is blocked.
 Specific traffic must be allowed with custom rules.

 To change the default policy for Internet access, enable or disable the :guilabel:`Traffic to Internet (red interface)` option from the :guilabel:`Settings` page.
-Policies can be changed also by creating specific rules between zones from :guilabel:`Rules` page.
+Policies can be changed also by creating specific rules between zones from the :guilabel:`Rules` page.

 Firewall :index:`policies` allow inter-zone traffic accordingly to this schema: ::